mmxMichelle/Intro_to_ML/DecisionTreeCourseworkProject/README.txt

 ## 4. Output Description

-4.1 Example of printed outputs
+4.1 Example of printed outputs (only for reference)

 ```
 === Pruning to be applied ===